 Problem

-Recurring questions are the clearest symptom-level signal of product confusion.
-The same uncertainty repeats across support, docs search, onboarding, and sales calls — just in slightly different words.
+Repeated user questions usually mean the same misunderstanding is showing up across support, docs, onboarding, or sales — just in slightly different words.

 Related: documentation drift ·core feature misunderstanding ·decision uncertainty